VaitoSoi/littleadventure/README.md

 ### 3. Mine Helmet

 #### a.
 Description
-Light up the way (not working now because I don't know how to make glow ;-;)
+Light up the way (just a normal hat for now because I don't know how to make glow ;-;)

 #### b.
 Recipe